Tandemloc-spreader-beams

 An overhaul ball, often called a headache ball, acts as a counterweight suspended beneath the crane’s hoist line.
 The weight keeps the rope taut so it does not unspool loosely from the drum.
 This tension helps prevent bird-nesting, reduces rope slack, and allows operators to lower the hook smoothly even without a load attached.
 Historically, this was critical on cranes that lacked advanced rope management or anti-two-block systems.

-Limitations In Modern Lifting Environments
+Limitations in Modern Lifting Environments

 Despite their usefulness, overhaul balls only serve one purpose: weight.
 They do not assist with load distribution, provide mechanical advantage, or offer enhanced control.
 As lifting tasks became heavier and more complex, contractors found themselves needing multiple accessories or specialized rigging setups to compensate for what overhaul balls could not provide.
 This gap is one of the main reasons the industry began moving toward integrated hook block systems.